Brettles/midihub/README.md

 Deployment takes around ten minutes - there are a bunch of packages to install and the [rtpmidid]((https://github.com/davidmoreno/rtpmidid)) has to be compiled from source.

+Note that the name of the CloudFormation stack that you deploy should be unique if you are going to deploy MidiHub in multiple regions.
+For example "MidiHub-Sydney" and another "MidiHub-Singapore".
+This will prevent global resource name conflicts.

 ## Deploy manually (in AWS or not)

 You might want to run this on your own (non-AWS) virtual machine.
 In AWS this runs on Ubuntu so the package list below is based on that.